Does Tempurpedic Have Fiberglass? Yes (But Not In The Cover)

 This post may contain affiliate links, and we will be compensated if you buy after clicking on our links.

+To answer your question and give you all the information to make an informed decision, here’s what I did.
+I talked with Tempurpedic on two occasions, and got feedback from readers, just like you.
 I also went to my local Tempur stockist and pulled apart some Tempur mattresses to have a really good look inside current Tempur stock.

 The reader who contacted me has a Tempur mattress that pre-dates this chat, and the label clearly states it has glass fibers in it.
 Here’s their picture: